k98kurz/mycelium-network-specification/draft-spec.md

 tunneling service.
 Each tunnel will take the form of a guest address assigned to the requesting peer by the router and will be identified with an ephemeral public key used as the guest public key.
-The guest will pay any costs for the tunnel specified by router policy, and the router will route datagrams from the guest address to the peer's original address and vice versa.
+The guest will pay any costs for the tunnel specified by router policy, and the router will route packets from the guest address to the peer's original address and vice versa.
 Tunnels may include randomized delays to mix traffic and confound attempts at traffic analysis.